Agapitov elected Russian Weightlifting Federation chief

-MOSCOW Maxim Agapitov has been elected President of the Russian Weightlifting Federation (RWF), the organization said on its website (www.rfwf.ru) on Tuesday.
+MOSCOW (Reuters) - Maxim Agapitov has been elected President of the Russian Weightlifting Federation (RWF), the organization said on its website (www.rfwf.ru) on Tuesday.

 Sergei Syrtsov, who had been in charge since 2010, quit in September after taking the blame for a large number of doping offences involving the country's weightlifters.